LeSpocky/ptxdist/doc/ref_parameter.rst

 ``setup``
   PTXdist uses some global settings, independent from the project it is working on.
-These settings belong to users preferences or simply some network settings to permit PTXdist to download required packages.
+These settings belong to user preferences or simply some network settings to permit PTXdist to download required packages.